fw4spl-org/fw4spl-doc/FAQ/FAQ-FW4SPL.rst

 How can I debug my program ?
 =============================

-Firstly, you can change the log level of a sub-project in the CMake configuration.
+First, you can change the log level of a sub-project in the CMake configuration.

 The allowed values are : ['trace', 'debug', 'info', 'error', 'fatal', 'warning', 'disable']. the value 'trace' gives me the maximun of log, 'disable' disables log.